Artificial-Brix/artix-component-library/README.md

 Our organization is centered around making React UIs development simpler, better, and available to more individuals.
 We construct open source and business apparatuses utilized by a huge number of engineers underway.
 We're glad of the items we make, yet in addition the local area and associations we've developed with different designers and organizations.

 > ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details

+> ## Contributing

+Thank you for investing your time in contributing to our project!<br>
+Your contribution will invigorate this wonderful open source community and create even better ones.
+Your contribution is greatly welcomed!<br>
+For details on contributing to this repository, see the [contributing guide]().